ane/ane.github.io/_drafts/useless-interfaces.md

 val foo = new Foo(m)
 ```

-This pattern is older than the sun, and has been a characteristic of object-oriented programming
+This pattern is older than the sun, and has been a characteristic of modern, inheritance-based
-ever since.
-Fundamentally, it is alright to separate implementation from specification, but where it
+object-oriented programming for ages.
+Fundamentally, it is alright to separate implementation from
-goes wrong is the *overuse* of this paradigm.
+specification, but where it goes wrong is the *overuse* of this paradigm, or when this separation is
+superfluous.

+This separation is superfluous when it serves no purpose.
+You could as well call it dependency
-This is dependency injection on the toilet.
-There is no fundamental reason why a class or module
+injection on the toilet.
+There is no fundamental reason why a class or module like `Mediator`
-like `Mediator` warrant an extra interface *when it is likely that you will never provide a second
+warrant an extra interface *when it is likely that you will never provide a second implementation*.
-implementation*.

 At a glance, Guy Steele's influential *plan for growth* idea from his "Growing a Language" talk
 seems to contradict what I just said.
 Shouldn't defining an interface help us plan for future,